On Beyond (Academic) Philosophy

-For a while when in school, I fantasizing myself to be a future professor.
-Then I realized no one (not even the world-class philosophers with huge grants, who I’d previously worshipped!) knew what the mind or intelligence was, or how the brain worked, or many other things they claimed to know, especially about consciousness (and neither did I, I just came to know they didn’t know what they claimed they know!).
+For a most of the time when I was at university, I fantasized about being a philosopher, an esteemed future professor, with new grand theories of existence, and some massive book I’d author that shook the world (what an ego!).
+I was obsessed with questions about the nature of intelligence, the conceptual issues in psychology and artificial intelligence research.
+So it was quite a life-changing event when, towards the end of my years there, I realized no one, not even the world-class philosophers with huge grants, who I’d previously worshipped, knew what the mind or intelligence was, or how the brain worked, or many other things they claimed to know, especially about consciousness (and neither did I, I just came to know they didn’t know what they claimed they know!).
 All they had were pet theories to defend and try and build careers on.

-The activity was one more akin to a game, where what was at stake were academic positions, egos, intellectual pride, one’s considered brilliance, or the winning of a argument, a grade, etc. The game was largely one where you posit a position (a claim about language, logic, mind, human nature, whatever) and defend and attack a verbal, conceptual position.
-Only rarely, such as with more broad-minded teachers in an undergraduate courses, did it take on the character of a true exploration or opening to the unknown.
-There was always an agenda: the professor’s, the academic institution, the administration pulling the strings, and the state backing them, the grant and tenure system, some other student’s ambition, etc. At rarified levels in graduate school, arguing over the finer points of the philosophy of mind ad nauseum, hoping to get the the core of what the mind or consciousness were, I finally realized it was like a merry-go-round, where everyone was using the same tokens in the game, with the same technical labels, very narrowly and strictly defined, nothing new allowed in or you would be attacked as an idiot, crazy, or an embarrassment.
-I realised there was no creativity in this system, and much misery, backbiting and politics.
+So there was always an agenda: the professor’s, the academic institution, the administration pulling the strings, and the state backing them, the grant and tenure system, some other student’s ambition, etc. At rarified levels in graduate school, arguing over the finer points of the philosophy of mind ad nauseum, hoping to get the the core of what the mind or consciousness were, I finally realized it was like a merry-go-round, where everyone was using the same tokens in the game, with the same technical labels, very narrowly and strictly defined, nothing new allowed in or you would be attacked as an idiot, crazy, or an embarrassment.
+I realized there was no creativity in this system, and much misery, backbiting and politics.
 It was not about the truth, or love or beauty.

 It was brilliant mental and spiritual violence.
 The “rape of philosophy” as I heard an Advaita teacher say more recently.